deoache/b-lepton-met/README.md

 In the $t\bar{t}$ case, you can choose channel and lepton flavor by means of the `--channel` and `--lepton_flavor` flags.
 The output type of the processor (histograms or arrays) is defined with the `output_type` flag.

+The year can be selected using the `--year` flag, and the `--yearmod` flag is used to specify whether the dataset uses APV or not.

 You can select the executor to run the processor using the `--executor` flag.
 Three executors are available: `iterative`, `futures`, and `dask`.
 The `iterative` executor uses a single worker, while the `futures` executor uses the number of workers specified by the `--workers` flag.
 The `dask` executor uses Dask functionalities to scale up the analysis (only available at coffea-casa).

-With `--fileset` you can define the name of a .json fileset at `wprime_plus_b/fileset`.
-By default, `--fileset UL`, selects the `wprime_plus_b/fileset/fileset_{year}_UL_NANO.json` fileset.
-The year can be selected using the `--year` flag, and the `--yearmod` flag is used to specify whether the dataset uses APV or not.
-Use `--sample all` or `--sample mc` to run over all or only MC samples, respectively.
-You can also select a particular sample with `--sample <sample_name>`, where the available sample names are:
+You can select a particular sample with `--sample <sample_name>`, where the available sample names are:
   * `DYJetsToLL_M-50_HT-70to100`
   * `DYJetsToLL_M-50_HT-100to200`
   * `DYJetsToLL_M-50_HT-200to400`